 You cannot connect a solar panel directly to your battery, or you’ll end up with some nasty damage.
 You need a regulator between the two, which reduces the wattage down to a suitable level to charge the battery.

-A lot of people are using dedicated DCDC battery chargers that have inbuilt solar regulators in them, or you can go for a quality MPPT unit like a Victron 100/30, or on the cheapest end of the scale a basic PWM regulator that you can buy for under $30.
+A lot of people are using dedicated a DCDC charger that has inbuilt solar regulators in it, or you can go for a quality MPPT unit like a Victron 100/30, or on the cheapest end of the scale a basic PWM regulator that you can buy for under $30.

 If you are going to buy any good quality parts in your solar setup, make it the regulator as its the brains and brawn of the operation.
 A good panel and battery will suffer badly with a poor quality regulator.

 We are really happy with our Victron MPPT and Enerdrive DCDC, and would have no issues recommending them.
 They are two of the most reputable brands on the market, but please do your research and don’t rely only on my opinions!